cheeaun/cheeaun.com/src/blog/_posts/2018-04-17-rebuilding-taxirouter-sg.md

 ![TaxiRouter SG, zoomed in from heatmap layer to show individual taxis](../images/screenshots/web/taxirouter-sg-zoom-in-heatmap-taxis.gif)

-Do note that the heatmap layer is stll there, but the taxi markers are on top of it.
+Do note that the heatmap layer is still there, but the taxi markers are on top of it.
 As the map is further zoomed in, taxi stands will start appearing.

 ![TaxiRouter SG, zoomed in to show taxi stands](../images/screenshots/web/taxirouter-sg-zoom-in-taxi-stands.gif)